worepix/doc-chester/source/firmware/firmware-quick-start.rst

 .. note::

-    You can also follow a detailed Windows toolchain installation guide and :doc:`Toolchain Guide <toolchain_guide>` chapter.
+    You can also follow a detailed Windows toolchain installation guide and :doc:`Toolchain Guide <toolchain-guide>` chapter.

 **Detailed explanation**